dgerabagi/data-curation-environment/flattened_repo.md

 ## 1. Overview & Goal

 To make the "Swap with Source" feature trustworthy and intuitive, users need a clear visual confirmation of which local file an AI-generated code block is intended to replace.
 This feature introduces a "file association" mechanism that parses AI responses, verifies the existence of the mentioned files, and displays this status to the user.
-This is the foundational step required before an integrated diff tool can be built.

-**Status (C91):** Implementation of the "Associated Files" list and the backend file existence check is in progress.
+**Update (C95):** This plan is now evolved.
+The "Associated Files" list is not just for verification but is the primary interaction point for viewing changes.
+Clicking a file in this list now drives the UI, displaying a diff view in an adjacent panel.

 ## 2. User Stories